-Methods in high-dimensional statistics are currently attracting considerable interest in econometric settings where covariates are high-dimensional (see, e.g., \citet*{athey2021matrix} and \citet*{chernozhukov2023inference}), and there is work applying related statistical models to informational or behavioral spillovers in social networks \citep*{golub2012homophily, dasaratha2020distributions, cai2022,parise2023graphon, chandrasekhar2024non}.
-However, we know little about the question of when noisy data can be effectively used in order to implement desirable interventions in the presence of strategic spillovers, particularly when it comes to market settings.
-We show that, in a large oligopoly market, the concepts developed in the literature on large network recovery can be useful for the design of socially desirable interventions.
+However, we know little about when noisy data can be effectively used in order to implement desirable interventions in the presence of strategic spillovers, particularly in market settings.
+We show that, in a large oligopoly market, spectral methods for high-dimensional statistics developed in the literature on large network recovery can be useful for designing socially desirable interventions.\footnote{See the monograph \citet{chen2021spectral} for a detailed treatment of the mathematical background and some marquee applications.}